tytydraco/yessleep/out/I_Own_a_Store_Where_the_Haunted_and_Damned_Come_to_Be_Sorted.md

 And between you and me, these are the moments I value the most.
 I adore these brief moments where I don’t have to prattle on about contracts or threaten or bind wicked spirits.

-As I held him closer to my chest, the impossibly small weight of his odd blue form, I noticed the hue of his skin turning lighter.
+As I held him closer to my chest, the impossibly small weight of his odd blue form, I noticed the deep bluish black hue of his skin had begun shifting to a lighter tone.
 Softening into a warmer shade of cyan, like the shallows of a warm ocean beach.

 I moved into my back room and slipped open the door of a rickety old dumbwaiter.
 I slid the infant inside.
 He was smiling now.
 Arms extended further.
 Less fear in his eyes.